Planeshifter/Planeshifter/README.md

 <!-- <quote> -->

-Leadership is an essential skill in life.
-As E.M.
-Kelly said: "The difference between a boss and a leadea boss says, ‘Go!’ -a leader says, ‘Let’s go!’".
-A leader shows enthusiasm and optimism, and people will follow if they see their leader is willing to take the journey with them.
+Failure is an essential part of success.
+As Jeff Bezos said: "If you want to be inventive, you have to be willing to fail".
+We can’t be scared of the possibility of failure.
+It’s only through repeated attempts that we can find our way to the right solution.

 <!-- </quote> -->